atharva10092002/Country-Guessing-Game/README.md

-# HangmanGame
+# Country Guessing Game
-Welcome to the HangmanGame!
+Welcome to the Country Guessing Game!
 This is a simple Python-based word guessing game where you try to guess the name of a randomly chosen country one letter at a time or by entering the entire word.
 The game provides you with hints about the number of letters in the word and displays your progress as you make correct guesses.

 ## How to Play
 Make sure you have Python installed on your machine.